rtc-io/rtc-tools/README.md

 The `listen` helper provides an event emitter for a peer connection object that will bind to each of the core events WebRTC events (unless overriden by providing the listen function additional arguments).

-### inbound()

-The inbound function creates a pull-stream sink that will accept the outbound messages from the signaller and route them to the server.

-### outbound()

-The outbound function creates a pull-stream source that will be fed into the signaller input.
-The source will be populated as messages are received from the websocket and closed if the websocket connection is closed.